AWS Case Study: US Department of State

 The diagram below illustrates the deployment architecture for the State Department’s ExchangesConnect Video Contest.

 The biggest challenge on this project was time.
-David Keener, a Senior Solutions Architect for MetroStar Systems’ New Media Practice says, “We had to implement the entire contest platform in two and a half months, including features such as entry submission, a sophisticated workflow, online comments, voting, moderation, administrative reports, tools to support judging by remote celebrity judges, and numerous other features.”
+According to David Keener, a Senior Solutions Architect for MetroStar Systems’ New Media Practice, “We had to implement the entire contest platform in two and a half months, including features such as entry submission, a sophisticated workflow, online comments, voting, moderation, administrative reports, tools to support judging by remote celebrity judges, and numerous other features.”

 Keener notes that paying for virtual computers on an as-needed basis is cheaper, easier, and faster than having to procure physical hardware and customize systems one at a time.
 He says, “The process is indisputably faster and easier than before, and doesn’t involve any support personnel.”

-Johnny Nguyen, Vice President of MetroStar Systems’ New Media Practice stated, “Selecting the AWS cloud was one of the easiest and simplest system architecture decisions.
-AWS provided us with many key benefits and we will continue to leverage Amazon’s cloud for future solutions here at MetroStar Systems.”
+Johnny Nguyen, Vice President of MetroStar Systems’ New Media Practice, added: “Selecting the AWS Cloud was one of the easiest and simplest system architecture decisions.
+AWS provided us with many key benefits and we will continue to leverage AWS for future solutions here at MetroStar Systems.”